ARM-software/arm-trusted-firmware/docs/user-guide.md

     is used to determine the number of valid slave interfaces available in the ARM CCI driver.
 Default is 400 (that is, CCI-400).

+*   `ARM_ARCH_MAJOR`: The major version of ARM Architecture to target when compiling ARM Trusted Firmware.
+Its value must be numeric, and defaults to
+    8. See also, _ARMv8 Architecture Extensions_ in [Firmware Design].

+*   `ARM_ARCH_MINOR`: The minor version of ARM Architecture to target when compiling ARM Trusted Firmware.
+Its value must be a numeric, and defaults to 0.
+See also, _ARMv8 Architecture Extensions_ in [Firmware Design].

 *   `ARM_GIC_ARCH`: Choice of ARM GIC architecture version used by the ARM Legacy GIC driver for implementing the platform GIC API.
 This API is used by the interrupt management framework.
 Default is 2 (that is, version 2.0).